zolagonano/a-ninjas-handbook/src/chapter_8.md

 ### Gather and Organize Information

 When you research a subject, try gathering the information at first, then go through it, double-check it and organize it.
 It will be nice of you if you share it with others, making a positive change by sharing your newly earned knowledge.

+## Data Management Skills

+Having the ability to manage the data and information you share or store is one of the biggest skills required to maintain privacy and anonymity and keep good OPSEC.
+It includes practices and strategies to protect personal information from getting into the wrong hands, misuse, or breaches.
+Effective data management is a must in order to maintain data privacy and security.
+Here are some key skills needed for data management:

+1. **Data Minimization**: Only share, collect, process, and store the minimum data necessary for a specific purpose.
+Avoid giving unnecessary personal information and opt for services that require minimal data.
+Share only essential information and avoid oversharing.

+2. **Encryption**: Encrypt data at rest to protect data stored on devices or servers.
+Encrypt data in transit to protect data as it moves across networks.
+Use end-to-end encryption to ensure only the communicating users can read the messages.

+3. **Access Control and Authentication**: Use multi-factor authentication systems to prevent unauthorized access to data and use **Role-Based Access Control (RBAC)** to limit access to data based on user roles (great for separating identities and users on a device).

+4. **Data Retention Policies**: Define how long data should be kept and when it should be deleted.
+For example, you might want to delete all cookies on your browser every day and your server logs every week.
+It depends on your needs.
+Configure systems to delete data after a certain period and periodically review and delete unnecessary data.

+5. **Metadata Management**: Metadata can reveal information about the data itself, like the creation date, author, or location.
+Always remove metadata from files before sharing them.

+6. **Backup and Recovery**: Ensure backups are encrypted to protect data from unauthorized access.
+Regularly back up and follow a good backup strategy (explained in Chapter 5).

+These are some of the skills and practices for data management.
+There are a lot more, and you can find more or create your own.